|Skip Navigation Links|

 A global index catalog can include several global indexes.
 Each global index maps a different attribute.
 For example, you can have one global index catalog called GI-catalog, which includes a global index mapping the entries based on the telephone number and one mapping the entries based on the employee number.
 This means that you can forward client requests to the right partition using either the telephone number or the employee number.

-Global indexes catalogs and global index are created and configured using the gicadm command.
-For more information see Configuring the Global Index in Sun OpenDS Standard Edition 2.2 Administration Guide and gicadm in Sun OpenDS Standard Edition 2.2 Command-Line Usage Guide.
+Global index catalogs and global indexes are created and configured using the gicadm command.
+For more information see Configuring Global Indexes By Using the Command Line in Oracle Fusion Middleware Administration Guide for Oracle Unified Directory and gicadm in Oracle Fusion Middleware Command-Line Usage Guide for Oracle Unified Directory.

 The global indexes can be populated with data from LDIF files.
 The data from one LDIF file can be split into partitions using the split-ldif command.
-For more information, see split-ldif in Sun OpenDS Standard Edition 2.2 Command-Line Usage Guide
+For more information, see split-ldif in Oracle Fusion Middleware Command-Line Usage Guide for Oracle Unified Directory

-A global index catalog is held in memory and should be replicated, in order to avoid a single point of failure.
-For information on replicating the global index catalog, see Replication of Global Index Catalogs in Sun OpenDS Standard Edition 2.2 Administration Guide.
+A global index catalog should be replicated to avoid a single point of failure.
+For information on replicating the global index catalog, see Replication of Global Index Catalogs in Oracle Fusion Middleware Administration Guide for Oracle Unified Directory.

 A typical example of a unique attribute which can be used to create a global index is a telephone number: the value of the attribute is unique, that is, only one person (employee, for example) can have that telephone number.